-The Civic Council of Popular Indigenous (COPINH) also denounced recent attacks against its members.
-On 12 May, José Trochez, was detained by the Honduran army while he was doing humanitarian work.
+The Civic Council of Popular Indigenous (COPINH) also denounced attacks against its members.
+On 12 May 2020, José Trochez, was detained by the Honduran army while he was doing humanitarian work.
 On 15 June, members of COPINH received information warning them about an imminent attack against its members and facilities.
 COPINH also reported that on 21 June, a group of around 60 people showed up in its Utopia facility in La Esperanza, Intibucá department, threatening to take over it.
 One day later, members of the organization received a digital leaflet in which an unknown group threatened the organization with burning the Utopia facility.
 These attacks occurred after the organization offered its facilities as an isolation center for people in prison infected with COVID-19.

-Over the last four years, Amnesty International has alerted on threats, intimidation, harassment, and the killings of activists in Honduras, which is one of the deadliest countries in the world to be a human rights defender, including the case of the renowned defender Berta Cáceres in 2016.
-This situation has not changed.
-Between June and July 2020, Scarleth Cáceres, activist and defender of LGBTI rights from the Arcoíris Association; Marvin Damián Castro, defender of the territory of the municipality of Pespire, Choluteca and part of the coordination of the Movimiento Ambientalista Social del Sur por la Vida (MASSVIDA), and Yonis David Castillo Lázaro, from the community of Guapinol, were killed.
-Previously, on 2 April 2020, Iris Argentina Álvarez, a land rights defender of the campesino group Cerro Escondido in southern Honduras, was killed during a violent eviction.
+Over the last four years, Amnesty International alerted on threats, intimidation, harassment, and the killings of activists in Honduras, including the killing of the renowned defender Berta Cáceres in 2016.
+This situation is far from changing, with the killings between June and July 2020 of Scarleth Cáceres, activist and defender of LGBTI rights from the Arcoíris Association; Marvin Damián Castro, defender of the territory of the municipality of Pespire, Choluteca and part of the coordination of the Movimiento Ambientalista Social del Sur por la Vida (MASSVIDA), and Yonis David Castillo Lázaro, from the community of Guapinol.
+Previously, on 2 April 2020, Iris Argentina Álvarez, a land rights defender of the campesino group Cerro Escondido, was killed during a violent eviction.